Stop the Pain of a Cervical Disc Herniation

 Symptoms of a Cervical Disc Herniation

 Once a disc herniates, there is less cushioning capacity and the disc extrusion can squish the nerves coming out of the spinal cord to the arms.
 While a small number of people have no or only slight symptoms, most experience extreme pain that makes doing even minimal tasks difficult.
-Most patients we treat at Key Clinics for cervical disc herniation have a various of symptoms, including:
+Most patients we treat at Key Clinics for cervical disc herniation have various symptoms, including:

 - Pain – Usually, the pain is sharp and radiates from the neck into the shoulders.
 It then travels into the arms and hands.